umbraco/UmbracoDocs/13/umbraco-cms/extending/property-editors/property-value-converters.md

 {% hint style="warning" %}

-The current implementation of XPath is suboptimal and will be removed entirely in a future version.
-It is currently obsolete and scheduled for removal in v14.
+The current implementation of XPath is suboptimal, marked as obsolete, and scheduled for removal in Umbraco 14.
+The replacement for ContentXPath is [IContentLastChanceFinder](../../implementation/custom-routing/README.md#last-chance-icontentfinder).

 {% endhint %}